-When I speak with my clients I often hear many common mis-conceptions about healthy eating habits.
+When I speak with my clients I often hear many common misconceptions about healthy eating habits.
 Here are 4 of the most common mistakes and my advice on how to overcome them.

-- Tall lattes.
 “Lattes” have become very popular in recent years.
 Many have chosen “healthy” options swapping diary milk for almond or soya, but the result is almost the same: they contain lots of sugar.
 If you check the Starbucks website you will see that many of of their “lattes” contain between a whopping 18 gr and 29 gr of sugar.

-- Fruit juice.
 Whole fruits are rich in fibers, vitamins, minerals and phyto-nutrients.
 They also contain sugar, mainly fructose, which is metabolized by the liver.
 During the juicing process, the fibers get broken down and removed, and as some of the nutrients are stored in the fibers, we end up with less nutrients, less fibres,and more sugar.
 This is why fruit juice should be consumed in moderation.

-- Flavored yogurt.
 Rich in good bacteria, calcium, and pre-digested lactose ( the milk’s sugar), yogurt is full of health benefits.
 But those deliciously vanilla, or fruits flavored yogurt ( even worst if they are fat-free) often contain 13 gr of sugar.
-If you think that when you buy a big pot, you often eat 200/250 gr of yogurt, that means a whopping 26-30 gr of sugar per portions.
+If you think that when you buy a big pot, you often eat 200/250 gr of yogurt, that means a whopping 26-30 gr of sugar per portion.
 The same of a packet of cookies!

-- Breakfast cereals.
 On a recent trip to Wholefoods I found out with dismay, that many of them yes, even those super-expensive, organic & super-healthy breakfast cereals and muesli, have one thing in common: sugar.
 For the majority of them, the percentage of sugar was between 12-18% with a peak of 25% in some more fancy ones.
 That would be already a considerable amount per se, but if we consider that we normally consume them with milk ( either diary or not, it still contain sugar) and added fruits, you can easily understand how much sugar you can pile up.